Dynit

 Dynit Srl is one of the main Italian manga and anime publishers.
 Its head office is in the Cadriano frazione in Granarolo dell'Emilia, Province of Bologna.

 It was founded in 1995 by Francesco Di Sanzo, Claudia Cangini, Francesco Bombardini, Paolo Nascetti, Saetti Srl and Federico Colpi and its original name was Dynamic Italia Srl.
 The name was changed following a litigation between Colpi and then-president Francesco Di Sanzo, who later founded Shin Vision.
 All anime and manga published by Dynit are translated in Italian.
 Many of their anime have been published in VHS and DVD; also they have been broadcast by the Italian television channels MTV, Rai Due, Disney Channel and Rai 4.
 Federico Colpi left the company in 2002 after further litigation with the company's new management.

+Dynit also distributes the RKO Radio Pictures library on home video in the Italian market under license from Red Film, which owns the distribution rights to the RKO catalog in the country.